Yannael/BigDataAnalytics_INFOH515/README.md

 export PATH=$ANACONDA_HOME/bin:$PATH
 ```

+to your `.bash_rc`.

 ### Spark

-Download from https://spark.apache.org/downloads.html (Use version 2.2.1, prebuilt for Apache Hadoop 2.7).
+Download from https://spark.apache.org/downloads.html (Use version 3.2.0 (October 2020), prebuilt for Apache Hadoop 3.3).
 Untar and add executables to your PATH, as well as Python libraries to PYTHONPATH

 ```
 export SPARK_HOME=where_you_untarred_spark